emirot/algo-blog/blog/content/posts/valid-move.md

 You are given a board 8 x 8, a position(x,y) as well of a color.
 You task is to determine if this move is valid.
-A move is considered valid, if you have can have (vertically, horizontally or in digonal), starting from this position, a structure like so: `color given then oposite N colors then color given`.
+A move is considered valid, if you have can have (vertically, horizontally or in digonal), starting from this position, a structure like so: `color given then opposite N colors then color given`.
 For example ["B","W","W","B"] or ["W","B","W"] is valid in any direction.
 This ["B","B","W"] or ["W","."] is invalid.